Grifton, North Carolina

-Grifton is a town in Pitt and Lenoir counties, North Carolina, United States.
-The population was 2,617 at the 2010 census.
-The Pitt County portion of the town is a part of the Greenville Metropolitan Area located in North Carolina's Inner Banks region.
+Grifton is a town in Lenoir and Pitt counties, North Carolina, United States.
+The population was 2,448 at the 2020 census.
+The Pitt County portion of the town is a part of the Greenville Metropolitan Statistical Area located in North Carolina's Inner Banks region.

 History

 Settlement in the area dates back to 1756, when the locale was known as Peter's Ferry.
 By 1764, it was known as Blount's Ford.
-In the 1800s Warren Bell, Inc. operated a ferry at the location, and the town was known as Bell's Ferry.
+In the 1800s according to local knowledge, the Contentnea Creek bridge was set ablaze during the Civil War, prompting Mr. Coward to construct a replacement bridge in 1867.
+However, this bridge had a short lifespan, leading Franklin Bell, a nearby blacksmith and chair-maker, to operate a ferry across the creek.
+As a result, the location earned the name Bell's Ferry, which persisted even after the county erected a fresh bridge over the creek in 1869.
 It was incorporated under that name in 1883.
-The name was formally changed to Griffton six years later to honor local merchant C. M. A. Griffin.
+The name was formally changed to Grifton six years later to honor local merchant C. M. A. Griffin.
 Soon thereafter, it became styled as Grifton.